solana-labs/solana/docs/src/implemented-proposals/validator-timestamp-oracle.md

 timestamp by processing the Timestamp transactions from the same number of slots.

-## Calculating Estimated Time for a Particular Block {#calculating-estimated-time-for-a-particular-block}
+## Calculating Estimated Time for a Particular Block

 Once the mean timestamp for a known slot is calculated, it is trivial to calculate the estimated timestamp for subsequent block N: